Skip to content

 Note

-Before proceeding, Heimdall should be installed on both the sentry and validator machines.
+Before proceeding, ensure that Heimdall is installed on both the sentry and validator machines.

 curl -L https://raw.githubusercontent.com/maticnetwork/install/main/bor.sh | bash -s -- <bor_version> <network_type> <node_type>